-- The upgrade of generating units and other equipment at our Little Falls Dam, which will provide more generating capacity. - Our distribution grid modernization program that rebuilds and upgrades electric feeders in the system, replacing old equipment like poles, conductor, and transformers to improve service reliability, capture energy efficiency savings and improve operational ability. - Ongoing management and replacement of electric distribution wood poles through our wood pole management program. - The ongoing project to systematically replace portions of natural gas distribution pipe in our service area that were installed prior to 1987, as well as replacement of other natural gas service equipment. - The rebuild of a high voltage transmission line, including the installation of steel poles and crossarms. - Technology upgrades that support necessary business processes and operational efficiencies.
+- · The upgrade of generating units and other equipment at our Little Falls Dam, which will provide more generating capacity. - Our distribution grid modernization program that rebuilds and upgrades electric feeders in the system, replacing old equipment like poles, conductor, and transformers to improve service reliability, capture energy efficiency savings and improve operational ability. - Ongoing management and replacement of electric distribution wood poles through our wood pole management program. - The ongoing project to systematically replace portions of natural gas distribution pipe in our service area that were installed prior to 1987, as well as replacement of other natural gas service equipment. - The rebuild of a high voltage transmission line, including the installation of steel poles and crossarms. - Technology upgrades that support necessary business processes and operational efficiencies.

 As a part of these general rate cases, we are also seeking to extend our electric and natural gas decoupling mechanisms for an additional five years (through March 31, 2025).
+During the second quarter of 2019, we filed a motion to consolidate our ERM filing with our 2019 Washington general rate case and our motion was approved by the WUTC and the ERM refund will now be considered with the 2019 Washington general rate cases.